dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/opt_example_dqm_map.rst

     :start-after: start_requirements
     :end-before: end_requirements

-.. note:: This example requires a minimal understanding of the :term:`penalty model` approach to solving problems by minimizing penalties.
+.. note:: This example requires a minimal understanding of the
+    :term:`penalty model` approach to solving problems by minimizing penalties.
     In short, you formulate the problem using positive values to penalize undesirable outcomes; that is, the problem is formulated as an :term:`objective function` where desirable solutions are those with the lowest values.
-This is demonstrated in `Leap <https://cloud.dwavesys.com/leap/>`_\ 's *Structural Imbalance* demo, introduced in the :ref:`and` example, and comprehensively explained in the :std:doc:`Problem Solving Handbook <sysdocs_gettingstarted:doc_handbook>`.
+This is demonstrated in the
+    `Leap <https://cloud.dwavesys.com/leap/>`_ service's *Structural Imbalance*
+    demo, introduced in the :ref:`qpu_example_and` section, and comprehensively explained in the :ref:`qpu_reformulating` section.

 Solution Steps
 ==============